 First held in 1970, the Walt Stack DSE Double Dipsea is a not just another tough trail run.
 It's a sadistically designed race, intended to test your patience and your perseverance and reward those most able to overcome adversity and leave defeated those unable to adapt.
 Walt Stack, founder of Dolphin South End Runners Club (DSE) considered it his favorite race and it eventually took his name to honor and remember him.

 For 44 years, the Double Dipsea was managed by volunteers from the DSE.
-With the growing popularity of the race, increasing demands from the many permitting agencies and several key volunteers retiring, the DSE volunteers were no longer able to manage this race on their own.
-In 2013, to ensure the Double Dipsea would live on and be given the attention and care it deserves, the DSE partnered with Brazen Racing, a Bay Area race management organization.
-The 2016 race represents the third year of Brazen Racing and the DSE working together to bring everyone the Walt Stack Double Dipsea.
+With the growing popularity of the race and sport, increasing demands from the many permitting agencies and several key volunteers retiring, additional assistance was required.
+The 2017 race represents the fourth year of Brazen Racing and the DSE working together to bring everyone the Walt Stack DSE Runners Double Dipsea.

 It's not just the hills (though there are plenty) and it's not only the steps (lots of those, too).
 What really makes this race the madhouse of trail runs is the perversity of the handicapped start times.
 With this handicapped format, every runner is forced to deal with a barrier much more difficult than hills or steps: other people!